Nicaraguan Canal and Development Project: History

-Daniel Ortega whose government approved the agreement within one week in June 2013, reportedly perceived the canal as the second phase of the Nicaraguan Revolution, predicting that it would pull Nicaragua out of poverty and lead to the creation of 250,000 jobs, but HKND said the project would create 50,000 jobs, though about half would come from abroad, mainly China.
+Ortega, whose government approved the agreement within one week in June 2013, reportedly perceived the canal as the second phase of the Nicaraguan Revolution, predicting that it would pull Nicaragua out of poverty and lead to the creation of 250,000 jobs; HKND said the project would create 50,000 jobs, about half from abroad, mainly China.

 The Moscow Times reported in 2014 that Russia was willing to help build the Nicaragua Canal, viewing the project in part as an opportunity to pursue strategic interests in the region.
 Construction was to begin on 29 December 2014, and officially started a week earlier.
 However, owing to Nicaragua's volatile climate and seismic activity, feasibility concerns emerged over the project's future.
-In November 2015, HKND announced that there would be a delay in the construction of locks and excavations until late 2016 in order to fine-tune the design.
+In November 2015, HKND announced that they would postpone the construction of locks and excavations to late 2016 to fine-tune the design.

-The Nicaragua canal project saw business rivalry greatly intensify in late 2014.
+The Nicaraguan Canal and Development Project saw business rivalry greatly intensify in late 2014.
 China Harbor Engineering Company, an experienced construction company, offered to design, construct, and finance a fourth set of locks in Panama, where it opened a regional headquarters.
 If built to the width of the proposed Nicaragua Canal, it would cut across a far shorter distance, and still cost only $10 billion, according to the firm.
-Panama is in a much better financial situation than Nicaragua to afford taking on such debt and already has a stream of income from its existing canals.
+Panama is in a better financial situation than Nicaragua to afford taking on this project in that it already has a stream of income from its existing canals.

 Alternative motives have been explored and other projects have taken priority against the water transportation venture.
 Bloomberg reported in 2015 that "conspiracy theories abound" including the project was a land grab by Ortega, an attempt by Ortega to "whip up" support in elections, and part of a Chinese plan to gain influence in the region.

 By November 2016, the president of the canal commission, Manual Coronel Kautz said "According to our schedule, we should initiate major works by the end of the year."
 However, Carlos Fernando Chamorro, editor of the Confidencial newspaper, said "If the People's Republic of China does not step forward, it won't happen.
 Wang Jing does not have the reputation to push this through.
 If it is just him, then the chances of this happening are zero.
 If the PRC steps in, then it is a big possibility."

 Following financial difficulties, HKND finally closed its headquarters offices in China in April 2018, leaving no forwarding address or telephone numbers to be reached.